Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions

-In \cite[Theorem 6.1(i)]{trieman} it was shown the following upper-estimate of Fr\'echet subdifferentials of the upper epigraphical limit of lower semicontinuous functions $W_\theta$:
+In \cite[Theorem 6.1(i)]{trieman}, the following upper-estimate of Fr\'echet subdifferentials of the upper epigraphical limit of lower semicontinuous functions $W_\theta$ was shown:

-Repeating the proof of Lemma~\ref{mymy20} word-for-word and using \eqref{1466} instead to \eqref{14666}, we obtain the following, needed for the proof of Theorem~\ref{9}, result. \begin{lemma} Let the set ${{\mathcal{X}}}$ be closed, maps ${W}_t:\mathbb{X}\to\mathbb{R}$ be locally Lipschitz continuous on a neighbourhood of ${{\mathcal{X}}}$ for all positive $t$.
-Assume that there exists an open set ${G}\subset\mathbb{X}$ such that one has
+Repeating the proof of the previous Lemma word-for-word and using this inclusion instead to \eqref{14666}, we obtain the following result. \begin{lemma} Let $C$ be a nonempty subset of $\mathbb{X}$.
+Let maps ${W}_\theta:\mathbb{X}\to\mathbb{R}$ be $1$-Lipschitz continuous on $\mathbb{X}$.

-Then, for all $\check{z}\in {G}\cap{{\mathcal{X}}}$ satisfying $|\lsc\nolimits_{{\mathcal{X}}} W_{\sup}(\check{z})|<+\infty$, one has
+Then, for all $\check{z}\in C$ satisfying $|(\lscsup{C} W)(\check{z})|<+\infty$, one has

 \end{lemma}